What is a Project Stakeholder & How to Manage Them

 All of you can keep identifying stakeholders, add them into the Docs file in real-time, and create a project stakeholder register.

-The stakeholder register will contain all the names, roles, power, and interest of the different stakeholders.
+The project stakeholders register will contain all the names, roles, power, and interest of the different stakeholders.

 Team collaboration, ftw!